jeffbryner/bsidesSeattle2025/slides.md

 - Manage your security program with AI
 - Input: Security program described in markdown
 - Output: Conversations about your security program

+## Alma Security Program Demo
+- see ./demos/get-credit-for-your-work/
+- The alma.md file is from https://github.com/danielmiessler/fabric/blob/main/Alma.md
+- The main.py uses this file to have a conversation about your security program using your selected LLM

 # Risk analysis